-The vegetation maps for the three counties of Jackson, Hillsdale, and Lenawee before 1800 are shown in Figures 9-11 below.
-Based on this data, pre-1800 vegetation in this area consisted primarily of oak-hickory and beech-maple forests and mixed hardwood swamps.
+The presettlement vegetation maps for the three counties of Jackson, Hillsdale, and Lenawee are shown in Figures 7-9 below.
+Based on this data, pre-settlement vegetation in this area consisted primarily of oak-hickory and beech-maple forests and mixed hardwood swamps.
 These maps were assembled by the Michigan Natural Features Inventory (MNFI), a group that works within the Michigan Department of Natural Resources using surveyor notes taken between.
 1816 and 1856, when Michigan was systematically surveyed by the General Land Office (GLO).